Etsitpab/JSM/README.md

 * for image processing, such as filtering, FFT, image matching ;
 * for statistical processing ; ...

-A list of supported function may be found [here](http://etsitpab.github.io/JSM/#!/guide/functions).
+A list of supported functions (not necessarily up to date) may be found [here](http://etsitpab.github.io/JSM/#!/guide/functions).

 The inspiration is the well known [Matlab][1] software though there are some differences in the syntax we used.